rmaake1/terminal-rain-lightning/README.md

 # Terminal Rain

 A Python script that creates a mesmerizing rain and lightning animation directly in your terminal using the `curses` library.
+Now with sound effects!

 ## Calm Rain
 ![Calm Rain](calmrain.gif)